NirrumTheMad/PrisonPlanes/Tales/Tajik/Playing_this_world/Magnum_Raja.md

 Air Tyrants, Gogatomiir - Like Giant, long-tailed kites of stretched grey skin.
 Their wide maw sings a song that draws atmospheric dust into them, to be sequestered away elsewhere.

 Grim Sweepers - Cloaked figures with large barrels on their backs large brooms, and dustpans.
 Things that enter their barrels have their time partially robbed from them, and are sintered together.
 Eventually they are brought away to a secret location.
 They seem immune to Elech Tracking, and also seem to wander quite far.

+Niurzh - Pale worms that gather dust underground, from between rocks.
+They are startled by wind and can teleport to the surface and begin flashing if they find something interesting, though they are limited sensorily and wildly unintelligent.

 Chamgi - blade-headed Cham, much larger, area defense creatures